 Founded in 1988, USFQ is one of the most distinguished private universities in Ecuador and has the largest international exchange program in the region, with more than 100 agreements with universities throughout the world.
 The University, which follows the U.S. academic calendar, has a faculty that includes almost half of the Ph.D.’s in the country.

 USFQ’s beautiful campus is located in an attractive suburb about 40 minutes by bus or 15 minutes by taxi from central Quito.
 Through USFQ’s extracurricular program, you have the opportunity to participate in events and clubs, such as its film club, ecology club, and sports teams.

 In addition to the services provided through the University, we want you to feel at home in Quito, so we do everything we can to help you integrate into life in the city.
 From a special orientation program, field trips, cultural events, and more, our job is to make sure you have the most authentic study abroad experience possible.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

 IES Abroad’s mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
 That is why we partnered with the Universidad San Francisco de Quito.

 A modern institution of higher learning, USFQ is one of Ecuador's most prestigious universities and offers a full range of programs and courses.
 Its faculty includes almost half of the Ph.D.’s in the country, and its library and information technology is the most up-to-date in Ecuador.

-CoursesUSFQ's wide variety of disciplines allows students with almost any academic background to find exciting and challenging course options.
 USFQ offers nearly 1,500 courses each semester in a variety of disciplines.
 You take all of your courses at USFQ (excluding internship and service learning seminars) and carry 15 to 19 credits per semester.
-You are required to take a Spanish language course and are allowed to participate in any course in any department at the university provided you meet the discipline and language prerequisites, as demonstrated on the Spanish language placement exam.
+You are required to take a Spanish language course and are allowed to participate in any course in any department provided you meet the discipline and language prerequisites, as demonstrated on the Spanish language placement exam.
 Specific course listings are available through the USFQ website.